 Autumn break in Estonia

 We often get asked when is the best time of year to visit Estonia.
 We can honestly say there is no bad time to visit — each season has its own charm.
-Despite the cooler weather and shorter days, autumn is a wonderful time to plan a visit.
+Despite the cooler weather and shorter days, autumn is a wonderful season for a high-speed weekend or a week-long adventure.

-The changing leaves are the top attraction during an autumn break in Estonia.
-Luckily, you can still fill your camera roll with vibrant reds, oranges, yellows, and browns even on a short city break to Tallinn.
-About one third of the city is made up of green spaces and parks — these are the best spots to observe colorful trees and plants.
+Changing leaves are the top attraction during an autumn city break in Estonia.
+Fill your grid with golden yellows, rusty reds, and rich browns even on a short city break.
+In Tallinn, you'll find about one third of the city is made up of green spaces and parks — these are the best spots to observe colorful trees and plants.
 Kadriorg Park and Kalamaja Park are two of the most colorful spots in Tallinn once the leaves begin to change.
 Toompark outside of Old Town is also a good location for an autumn stroll.

-Tartu, Viljandi, and Narva make for great city breaks filled with seasonal color.
-All three places can be reached by train from Tallinn in under two and a half hours.
-Take a day to walk around town and enjoy the autumn vibes or spend a few nights getting to know the character of these unique Estonian cities.
-Check out the colors at Tartu's Toome Hill Park, in the park surrounding the Viljandi Castle ruins, and along the Narva River promenade.
+Like most Estonian towns, Pärnu, Viljandi, and Narva are filled with seasonal color.
+All three cities can be reached by train or bus from Tallinn in under two and a half hours.
+Take a day to walk around and soak in the autumn vibes or slow down and spend a few nights traveling at your own tempo.
+Check out the colors along Pärnu's coastal meadow hiking trail, in the park surrounding the Viljandi Castle ruins, and along the Narva River promenade.

 Looking for a SPAtacular autumn experience?